 Yes!
 We have guidelines for safety to verify who is in attendance but we are very happy working with our mentees off camera.

-WILL THIS PROGRAMME BE AVAILABLE TO CHILDREN & YOUNG PEOPLE OUTSIDE THE UK?
+IS BEING ME AVAILABLE TO CHILDREN & YOUNG PEOPLE OUTSIDE THE UK?

 WHY DOES BEING ME COST MORE THAN A BOOK OR ON-DEMAND RESOURCE?